 - Dietary restrictions: Avoid consuming pork products during meal when meeting a Muslim.

-Understanding more about a country's business culture will greatly support investors in their business activities, living and working.
-Integrating but not dissolving are the golden words for the business and working culture in Singapore.
-From a small fishing village with limited and scarce natural resources, however, with persistent and persistent efforts, Singapore has proven to the world what a small country with only its hands and brains can do.
-Believe that what Singapore can do in the future will far exceed what we expect from this country.
+Understanding more about a country’s business culture will greatly assist investors in their business activities, living and working.
+Integrating but not assimilating are the golden words for business and working culture in Singapore.

 4. Frequently asked questions about working culture in Singapore